What is an immediate needs annuity, and how does it work?

 An immediate needs annuity is one way to provide funding for long-term care in your old age.

 There are also some tax advantages compared to an ordinary annuity.
-However, there are also some potential downsides.

 How does an immediate needs annuity work?

-An immediate needs annuity (also called an immediate care annuity or a care fee plan) works in a similar way to an ordinary annuity, except the income goes directly towards the cost of your care.
+An immediate needs annuity (also called an immediate care annuity or a care fee plan) removes that uncertainty by providing a guaranteed income to cover your care bills for the rest of your life.

 Due to the way an immediate needs annuity works, you can only buy one if you are receiving care (or due to receive care soon), as a nominated care provider must be made the recipient of the money paid out.